panzerdp/dmitripavlutin.com/content/posts/137-react-usetransition/index.md

 ## 2. Heavy UI updates as urgent

-Let's consider an example when all updates are considered urgent, and how does it affect the user experience.
+Let's consider an example when all updates are urgent, and how does it affect the user experience.

 You have a list of employee names, as well as an input field where the user introduces a query.
-The component should highlight in the employee names the query matchings.
+The component highlights the query matches in the employee names.

 Here's a possible implementation: